eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-secret-note-403.md

 title: API Challenges Solution For - forbidden secret note 403
 seo_title: Solution: forbidden secret note 403 | API Challenges
 description: How to solve API challenge 31 - forbidden to access secret note 403
+seo_description: Use this walkthrough to solve forbidden secret note 403 with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---